Metrics for musicians.

 Hot Tip: When you’re sharing your releases to social, ask a question in your post.
 It’s a great way to get your fans involved and encourage discussion around your tracks.
 It also shows that you care about your following’s opinion.

 Explore who’s listening by checking your likes.
 You might even be surprised at who’s supporting your music.
 Are they also musicians?
 Why not listen to their track in exchange and give a like back.
 Or better yet, drop them a DM and connect.
 That way you build a relationship of mutual support, and you encourage people to continue following and liking you.

 Nothing is better than a real honest exchange, digital, or real life.
 Likes should be a starting point for building a relationship with your fans, not the endgame that you obsess about too much.
 Build your likes, but use them once you have them for developing your fanbase.

 Sharing is caring.
 The same goes for your music.
 If people share it, it means they’re doing more than scrolling through their feed and liking something distractedly or out of obligation.

 When something comes from the heart, people see it and want to share it further.
 When you’re crafting your social post, tell some of your story.
 Why are you happy to share your release?
 Was it the product of months of hard work, with the precious help of many collaborators?
 Include some of that in your post.

 Hot Tip: When you make a social post, tag everyone that is credited on your album—the vocalists, each band member, the mixing engineer, producer, the designer of the album art and anyone else involved.
 It’s a nice way to say thank you, and increase the chances of having them share your release too.

 So you just distributed your track.
-You’re nervously checking your stats every hour in hope that your stream counts go up.
+You’re nervously checking your stats every hour in hoping your stream count go up.